Skip to main content

 • Do not change fentanyl patches to another opioid in a dying patient, continue the fentanyl patch and use an additional opioid as required via CSCI.

-• Do not initiate fentanyl patches at the end of life when the oral route is no longer available.
+• Do not initiate fentanyl patches in the last days of life.

 • Ensure patients understand the safe use, storage and disposal of the patch, and the importance of not heating the skin under the patch.